Forget by Uncertainty: Orthogonal Entropy Unlearning for Quantized Neural Networks: Introduction

 \textit{Second, Adaptive Gradient Reweighting merely adjusts the scalar magnitudes of gradients while entirely neglecting their directional conflicts.} As depicted in Figure~\ref{fig1d}, when the angle between the forgetting gradient and retain gradient exceeds $90^{\circ}$ , any update along the forgetting direction inevitably harms retain performance---no scalar weighting scheme can ever prevent this.
 This directional conflict is particularly pronounced in QNNs, where the constrained parameter space amplifies gradient interference.

 These limitations motivate us to fundamentally rethink the challenges of unlearning in QNNs:

 To address these challenges, we propose OEU, a novel Orthogonal Entropy Unlearning framework with two innovations.
-For \textbf{C1}, we reconceptualize the unlearning objective through an entropy-guided perspective: instead of training the model to produce incorrect predictions, we maximize output entropy to drive predictions toward a uniform distribution, achieving genuine forgetting without class-specific biases, as shown in Figure~\ref{fig1c}.
+For \textbf{C1}, we reconceptualize the unlearning objective through an entropy-guided perspective: instead of training the model to produce incorrect predictions, we maximize output entropy to provide an unbiased forgetting direction, guiding predictions away from confident outputs without introducing class-specific biases, as shown in Figure~\ref{fig1c}.
 For \textbf{C2}, we propose gradient orthogonal projection to resolve directional conflicts.
 As illustrated in Figure~\ref{fig1e}, by projecting the forgetting gradient onto the orthogonal complement of the retain gradient, we mathematically guarantee that unlearning updates do not interfere with retained knowledge.
 Together, maximum entropy defines what to forget, and orthogonal projection ensures how to forget without collateral damage.
-We summarize our contributions below: \begin{itemize}[leftmargin=*] \item We challenge the prevailing ``learn incorrect labels'' approach and propose entropy-guided unlearning (EGU), which maximizes prediction uncertainty on forgotten data. \item We introduce gradient orthogonal projection (GOP) to eliminate directional interference between forgetting and retain gradients, providing theoretical guarantees for utility preservation under first-order approximation. \item Extensive evaluations across multiple datasets and quantization configurations demonstrate that OEU consistently outperforms existing methods in both forgetting effectiveness and retain accuracy.
+We summarize our contributions below: \begin{itemize}[leftmargin=*] \item We challenge the prevailing ``learn incorrect labels'' approach and propose entropy-guided unlearning (EGU), , which provides an unbiased forgetting direction by maximizing prediction uncertainty on forgotten data. \item We introduce gradient orthogonal projection (GOP) to eliminate directional interference between forgetting and retain gradients, providing theoretical guarantees for utility preservation under first-order approximation. \item Extensive evaluations across multiple datasets and quantization configurations demonstrate that OEU consistently outperforms existing methods in both forgetting effectiveness and retain accuracy.

 \end{itemize}